Education and Outreach

 Radio JOVE

 Radio JOVE is a hands-on educational activity that brings the radio sounds of Jupiter and the Sun to students, teachers, and the general public.
+The project also provides classroom and other educational resources.

 Radio Waves and the Ionosphere